cchew/building-vue.js/vue-deno-weather/README.md

 deno add npm:axios
 ```

-Cursor did good just converting MCP `weather.py` to Vuex equivalent (except for odd use of `const` for mutation names).
+Cursor did a great job converting [weather.py](https://github.com/modelcontextprotocol/quickstart-resources/blob/main/weather-server-python/weather.py) to Vuex (except for odd use of `const` for mutation names).

 It also successfully recommended and implemented geocoding API call so that US state codes can be converted to lat/long to retrieve weather forecast.

 Styling was from "modern and minimalist" prompt.